smitwaman/Fundamentals-of-Azure/Azure API management.md

+Azure API management

+●	Publish APIs for external, internal and partner developers

+●	Provides statistics on developer engagement and other analytics required

+●	Uses API keys to track and authenticate API calls

 Creating and implementing an API management solution involves several steps.
 Below is a step-by-step guide along with JSON templates for each step:

 **Step 1: Create an API Management Instance**